 For jurisdictions that permit non-lawyers to serve as judges, training and education programs are often implemented to equip these individuals with essential judicial skills.
 Legal principles, courtroom processes, and judicial ethics are all covered in these training sessions.
 They’re designed to help judges.

 Non-lawyer judges benefit greatly from the wisdom of experienced mentors.
 Think of it as on-the-job training from the best in the business.
 It’s invaluable.
 Conflict resolution, mediation, and community outreach are all part of the specialized training programs some areas offer to judges without legal backgrounds.
-So non-lawyer judges can make smart decisions, these educational programs connect legal knowledge with real-world experience.
-This helps maintain judicial fairness.

 Impact of Non-Lawyer Judges on the Legal System